The Wire

 OPPD announced a new customer rate proposal on Tuesday to help ensure a reliable, resilient power supply in the midst of record growth, new planning-reserve margin requirements and extreme weather that drove up costs this year.

-The utility is asking its board of directors to approve a total rate of 9.44 cents per kilowatt-hour across all customer categories as part of its $2.3 billion Corporate Operating Plan for 2025.
-On average, that’s a 6.3% increase across all customer categories.
+The utility is asking its board of directors to approve a $2.3 billion Corporate Operating Plan for 2025, which includes an average rate increase of 6.3% across all customer categories.
 Residential customers would see an average 8.4% increase.

 The proposal would help OPPD modernize and fortify the system that serves all customers against future stresses, including the kind of extreme weather that struck eastern Nebraska earlier this year.